 Selling a Home in Pre-Foreclosure in Smithville, MO

 Selling a home in pre-foreclosure in Smithville, MO.
 If you are facing foreclosure and are upset at the prospect of losing your home and severely damaging your credit score, know that there are options available to you.
-Evervest Home Buyers is a cash home-buying company that buys Smithville, MO homes in foreclosure.
-Our team is amiable and nonjudgmental.
-We can have an estimate ready for you in as little as an hour, have a full offer for you in as little as 48 hours, and close as quickly as you need us to – before the mortgage holder sells your house.
-Speak to a representative at (816) 368-8508 or contact us online to start the process of getting out from under the bank’s thumb today.
-Depending on the value of your home and what’s left on the mortgage, we may even be able to put enough cash in your pocket to pay for your next move.
+Evervest Home Buyers is a cash property-buying company that buys Smithville, MO homes in foreclosure.
+Our buyers are cordial and nonjudgmental.
+We can offer you an estimate right when you upload pictures, have our official offer once we do our own inspection, and close as quickly as you need us to – before the mortgage holder auctions off your home.
+Speak to a representative at (816) 368-8508 or contact us online to avoid foreclosure.
+Depending on the value of your home and what’s left on the mortgage, you may even be able to have some cash left over.

 - Payment default — Payment default begins when you’ve missed at least one mortgage payment.
 Banks are required to reach out to by the time you’re 45 days late on a payment.
-If you’ve only missed a month or two, you may be able to work something out with the lender to get up to date on payments.
+At this juncture, you may be able to work something out with the lender to catch up on payments.
 Federal law requires lenders to discuss loss mitigation options with you.

-- Notice of default — After 90 days of missed payments, you’ll receive a demand letter, detailing the amount past due and informing you that you have 30 days to bring the mortgage current.
-Federal law stipulates that lenders must wait 120 days from the first missed payment to start the process of taking your home.
+- Notice of default — After the third month of missed payments, you’ll receive a notice of default, telling you the amount past due and informing you that, to avoid foreclosure, you must pay it off within 30 days.
+Federal law stipulates that lenders must wait 120 days from the first missed payment to start official action.

-- The lender officially begins foreclosure — If, after that period has ended you haven’t made an agreement with your lender, the lender will take action with either a judicial foreclosure or a nonjudicial foreclosure.
+- The lender officially begins foreclosure — If, after 120 days you haven’t brought your mortgage up to date, the lender will begin either a judicial foreclosure or a nonjudicial foreclosure.
 In a judicial foreclosure, the lender sue you in civil court.
-In a nonjudicial foreclosure, they’ll proceed out of court, but they must abide by the regulations in by Missouri law.
+In a nonjudicial foreclosure, they’ll proceed out of court, but they must abide by the rules set by Missouri statutes.

-- Sale of the home — Whichever type of foreclosure the lender opts for, the home will will be sold in a public option.
-The lender will set a minimum bid which accounts for their appraisal of the home, the amount owed, and any fees or unpaid taxes.
+- Sale of the home — Whichever type of foreclosure the lender opts for, the house will then be auctioned off to the public.
+The lender will set a minimum bid which accounts for how much the home is worth, the debt that remains unpaid, and any court costs or unpaid taxes.

 - Eviction — Once the home is sold, you’ll have between three and 30 days to move out.
-If you remain in the home, the new owner can file an eviction lawsuit against you.
+If you don’t, the new owner can file an eviction lawsuit against you.

 How to Stop Foreclosure in Smithville, MO